benwiggy/PDFsuite/README.md

 This replaces the PDF Service that Apple removed from MacOS, which saved the PDF after applying a filter that makes the PDF conform to PDF-X3 spec.
 It will even bring up a Save file dialog.
 Apple's built-in PDF-X filter is quite poor, so you may want to use a better one.

+REVISION HISTORY
-The scrips have all been revised, to use the same API names, so that the code can be mixed and used in other scripts more easily.
+Minor improvements continue to be made to all the scripts: this includes improved Unicode string handling; standardized variable and API naming conventions, so that the code can be mixed and used in other scripts more easily; and better sanity checking and error handling.

 More scripts are planned, including one to query PDF metadata.